pegasusheavy/cargo-commitlint/README.md

 The hooks are defined in `.cargo-husky/hooks/` and will be automatically installed.

-### Using cargo-commitlint's Built-in Hook Installer
+### Using cargo commitlint's Built-in Hook Installer

-Alternatively, you can use `cargo-commitlint`'s built-in installer:
+Alternatively, you can use `cargo commitlint`'s built-in installer:

 ```bash
 cargo commitlint install